moq-wg/moq-transport/draft-lcurley-warp.md

 A segment is the smallest unit of delivery, as the tail of a segment can be safely delayed/dropped without decode errors.
 A future version of Warp will support layered coding (additional QUIC streams) to enable dropping or downscalling frames in the middle of a segment.

 ## Prioritization
-Warp utilizes a stream priority scheme to deliver the most important content during congestion.
+Warp utilizes precedence to deliver the most important content during congestion.

 The media producer assigns a numeric presidence to each stream.
 This is a strict prioritzation scheme, such that any available bandwidth is allocated to streams in descending order.
 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
 The media producer MUST support sending priorized streams.
 The media producer MAY choose to delay retransmitting lower priority streams when possible within QUIC flow control limits.